jpegleg/serotinous-cone/README.md

 If HTTP ACME challenges are used and there are multiple DNS A records going to multiple cones, then the web data (/srv/persist) will need to be syncronized between nodes in near real time in order to complete the ACME challenge.
 There are alternate challenge types based on DNS records that can be used, otherwise link the storage.
 I'll likely add some storage configurations to this repo eventually.

+#### But we don't <i>have</i> to have HostPath here!
+We can use other storage mechanisms instead, no problem.

+Just because this template defaults to using a HostPath setup on `/srv/persist`, doesn't mean everything is stuck that way.
+Switching out to alternative storage mechanisms works fine!

+If we do want to keep the HostPath, but want to sync the data to a few other cones in a simple and secure way, one option is sshfs.
+This works fine for two nodes that need to sync up on web material and PKI files.

 ### Certbot and scripted ACME

 In this design, regardless of whether we use Traefik's ACME functionality, we also include certbot so that TLS certificates can be issued and renewed in a more flexiable and reliable way.